bowers/bowers.github.io/_posts/2021-6-12-Shell-System-Manager.md

 The session interacts with the instance using the [Systems Manager Agent (SSM Agent)](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-install-ssm-agent.html).
 That agent is pre-installed on Ubuntu AMIs on EC2, so all you need to do is apply one IAM Policy (AmazonSSMManagedInstanceCore) to the instance.

 ## 1. Create an IAM Role with Systems Manager permissions
 * Login to the AWS Management Console, and go to the IAM (Identity and Access Management) dashboard.
-[You're using IAM with your AWS accounts, right?](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html)
 ![Open the IAM dashboard]({{ site.baseurl }}/images/SelectIAM.png "AWS IAM service")

 * Select "Roles" from the left-hand menu, then click the "Create Role" button.